DasLab/big_library_design/README.md

 ![pad location](documentation/pad_sides.png)

-The defualt behavior for pad location is length dependent, where preference is to have the pad on the 3' end, but when too short to form a stem-loop or too long for just one stem-loop it is shared between the 3' and 5' ends, as displayed in the diagram above.
-The case for where length is larger than 2 helices is not implemented, reccomend just increasing the max_length_stem.
+The default behavior for pad location is length dependent, where preference is to have the pad on the 3' end, but when too short to form a stem-loop or too long for just one stem-loop it is shared between the 3' and 5' ends, as displayed in the diagram above.
+The case for where length is larger than 2 helices is not implemented, recommend just increasing the max_length_stem.

 While not scripted in any of our major functionality, you can specify to have the pad only located at the 5' or 3' end of the sequence of interest using the `pad_side` argument in [add_pad](https://github.com/DasLab/big_library_design/blob/76e070065f1019ea755810c33c90f930b807dba8/utils/mutational_utils.py#L596) and [add_library_elements](https://github.com/DasLab/big_library_design/blob/76e070065f1019ea755810c33c90f930b807dba8/utils/mutational_utils.py#L1195C5-L1195C25).